imputnet/cobalt/README.md

 ## acknowledgements
 ### ffmpeg
-cobalt heavily relies on ffmpeg for converting and merging media files. it's an absolutely amazing piece of software offered for anyone for free, yet doesn't recieve as much credit as it should.
+cobalt heavily relies on ffmpeg for converting and merging media files. it's an absolutely amazing piece of software offered for anyone for free, yet doesn't receive as much credit as it should.

 you can [support ffmpeg here](https://ffmpeg.org/donations.html)!

 #### ffmpeg-static
 we use [ffmpeg-static](https://github.com/eugeneware/ffmpeg-static) to get binaries for ffmpeg depending on the platform.

-you can support the developer via various methods listed on project's github page! (linked above)
+you can support the developer via various methods listed on their github page! (linked above)

 ### youtube.js
-cobalt relies on [youtube.js](https://github.com/LuanRT/YouTube.js) for interacting with innertube api. without this project it wouldn't be possible.
+cobalt relies on [youtube.js](https://github.com/LuanRT/YouTube.js) for interacting with the innertube api, it wouldn't have been possible.

-you can support the developer via various methods listed on project's github page! (linked above)
+you can support the developer via various methods listed on their github page! (linked above)

 ### many others
 cobalt also depends on: